AmandaMortensen/Global-YouTube-Statistics-Analysis/README.md

 # Global-YouTube-Statistics-Analysis

-Data analysis in Python using pandas, matplotlib, seaborn and NumpPy
+Data analysis in Python using pandas, matplotlib, seaborn and NumpPy.
+Please see the attached Juputyer Noterbook for the full code and visulisations.

 ### **Situation**
 As many other people, I enjoy watching Youtube videos to disconnect and educate myself, which sparked my curiousity about what actually makes for a succesfull Youtube channel.
 Based on this interest I set out on conducting an analysis on the Global Youtube Statisctic dataset, that would provide me with insights into the key elements that make up a great Youtube channel, including which trends in video veiws and subcribers, as well as the corelation of the featueres